-\vpara{Dynamic Sample Filtering.} After co-augmentation greatly enriches multimodal semantics, the noise of raw e-commerce data, such as mislabeled pairs, pseudo-positive and pseudo-negative samples, may still degrade contrastive alignment.
-To mitigate this, we design a \textit{Dynamic Sample Filtering} mechanism that integrates with the contrastive learning pipeline, dynamically estimating the reliability of each triplet during training.
-For every triplet $(r_\text{q}, r_\text{p}, r_\text{n})$ of the inputs, the reliability weight $\phi$ is defined as:
+\vpara{Dynamic Sample Filtering.} After co-augmentation greatly enriches multimodal semantics, the noise of raw e-commerce data (\eg mislabels, pseudo-positive and pseudo-negative samples) can still degrade contrastive alignment.
+To address this, we introduce \textit{Dynamic Sample Filtering}, which integrates into the contrastive learning pipeline, dynamically estimating triplet reliability during training.
+For each triplet $(r_\text{q}, r_\text{p}, r_\text{n})$ of the inputs, the reliability weight $\phi$ is defined as:

-where $\sigma(\cdot)$ denotes the sigmoid function and $\alpha$ controls its sharpness.
-We set a fixed reliability threshold $\delta=0.6$, while $\bar{\Delta}$ gradually decreases over training to shift the model from learning high-confidence (easy) pairs to exploring more challenging ones.
-Triplets with $\phi < \delta$ are assigned lower weights in the loss, thereby suppressing pseudo-positive and pseudo-negative samples.
-By continuously updating reliability as the embedding space evolves, this mechanism effectively denoises multimodal e-commerce data, achieving a stable and progressively more discriminative contrastive learning process.
+where $\sigma(\cdot)$ denotes the sigmoid function and $\kappa$ controls its sharpness.
+We fix the reliability threshold at $\delta=0.6$, while $\bar{\Delta}$ decays over training to transition the focus from high-confidence samples to challenging ones.
+Triplets with $\phi < \delta$ are down-weighted in the loss, thereby suppressing pseudo-positive and pseudo-negative samples.
+By adapting reliability as the embedding space evolves, this mechanism enables end-to-end denoising, fostering a stable and increasingly discriminative contrastive learning process.